FB

 Practical Tips for Ghost Tour Guests

-Book midweek for smaller groups and more guide attention.
-Best seasons: March–May and September–November — cool nights, fewer tourists, better atmosphere.
-Bring: comfortable closed-toe shoes (heritage buildings have uneven floors), a torch, and a windproof jacket for coastal tours.
-Photography is usually permitted; flash may be restricted at heritage sites.
-Lantern Ghost Tours' minimum age is 8 (with adult); many specialist investigations are 16+ or 18+ only — always check before booking.
+Book midweek for smaller groups and more guide attention, and aim for the shoulder seasons — cool nights, fewer tourists, better atmosphere.
+Bring comfortable closed-toe shoes (heritage buildings have uneven floors), a torch, and a windproof jacket for coastal tours.
+Photography is usually permitted, though flash may be restricted at heritage sites.
+Family walks often welcome children aged 8 and up with an adult, while specialist investigations are frequently 16+ or 18+ — always check the operator's age policy before booking.

 Enter the Shadows

-Dark history, lantern-lit laneways, and the stories that refuse to stay buried — Cooee Tours arranges dark tourism experiences from Brisbane and the Gold Coast.
+Dark history, lantern-lit laneways, and the stories that refuse to stay buried.
+If your travels bring you to South East Queensland, Cooee Tours can arrange dark-tourism and history experiences from Brisbane and the Gold Coast.
 Tell us where you want to go.

 Plan a Dark Tourism Experience →